-RE-CYCLED POLYESTER: SORTING FACT FROM FICTION
+RE-CYCLED POLYESTER: SORTING FACT FROM FICTION FOR SUSTAINABLE TEXTILES

 In the current Textile Industry’s feverish focus on Sustainability, Manufacturers claims for ‘re-cycled’ or ‘sustainable’ Polyester are multiplying daily.